yogeshagr/golang/gopl/gopl.md

 ```

 ## Ch3: Basic Data Types
-- The type rune is a synonym for int32 and conventionally indicates that a value
+- The type `rune` is a synonym for `int32` and conventionally indicates that a
-is a Unicode code point.
-Similarly, the type byte is a synonym for uint8, and
+value is a Unicode code point.
+Similarly, the type `byte` is a synonym for
-empasizes that the value is a raw data rather than a small numeric quantity.
+`uint8`, and empasizes that the value is a raw data rather than a small numeric
+quantity.

 - Although Go provides unsigned numbers and arithmetic, we tend to use the
 signed int form even for quantities that can't be negative, such as the length
-of an array, though uint might seem a more obvious choice.
-Indeed, the built-in
+of an array, though `uint` might seem a more obvious choice.
+Indeed, the
-len function returns a signed int, as in this loop which announces prize medals
+built-in `len` function returns a signed int, as in this loop which announces
-in reverse order:
+prize medals in reverse order:
 ```
 medals := []string{"gold", "silver", "bronze"}
 for i := len(medals) - 1; i >= 0; i-- {
   fmt.Println(medals[i])
 }
 ```
-If len returned an unsigned number, then i too would be a uint, and the
+If `len` returned an unsigned number, then `i` too would be a `uint`, and the
-condition i >= 0 would always be true by definition.
-After the third iteration,
+condition `i >= 0` would always be true by definition.
+After the third
-in which i == 0, the i-- statement would cause i to become not -1, nit the
+iteration, in which `i == 0`, the `i--` statement would cause `i` to become not
-maximum uint value (for example, 2**64 - 1), and the evaluation of the medals[i]
+`-1`, but the maximum `uint` value (for example, 2**64 - 1), and the evaluation
-would fail at run time, or panic, by attempting to access an element outside the
+of the `medals[i]` would fail at run time, or panic, by attempting to access an
-bounds of the slice.
+element outside the bounds of the slice.

 For this reason, unsigned numbers tend to be used only when their bitwise
 operators or peculiar artithmetic operators are required, as when implementing